PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Notification-On-Version-Update.md

    If new release is detected,
    the subsequent interactive sessions will show a notification about that new release.

+3. If a new release is available, `pwsh` is able to automatically upgrade.

+   _This is not a goal._
+   A notification message is printed, but `pwsh` will not auto-upgrade.

 ### Implementation

 This section talks about